Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Computational method

-here $a$ and $c$ denote the lattice constants of the quadratic basal plane and the height of the bct unit cell, respectively.
-The initial undistorted state corresponds to the equilibrium bcc structure with energy $E_0$ and $c=a$.
+where the initial, undistorted state corresponds to the equilibrium bcc structure with energy $E_0$ and $c_0=a_0$, and $\epsilon$ is related to $c$ by $c=c_0(1+\epsilon)$.
 At $c/a=\sqrt{2}$, the bct lattice coincides with the face-centered cubic (fcc) lattice.
-On the secondary orthorhombic deformation path, we consider $\Delta\emph{E}(a_{\text{orth}},b_{\text{orth}};[001])$ and minimize the total energy with respect to the lattice parameters of the face-centered orthorhombic lattice, $a_{\text{orth}}$ and $b_{\text{orth}}$ (to describe the bifurcation from the primary tetragonal to the secondary orthorhombic strain path, the face centered tetragonal reference frame of the Bain transformation is used~\cite{Xiaoqing:2012}).
+On the secondary orthorhombic (orth) deformation path, we consider